 So to open an account, you'll need a minimum of $500.
 Why not start with $500, and then fully fund your Roth IRA for the year ($5500 for 2015)?

 There is also a minimum withdrawal of $250, and you can't withdraw below the account minimum of $500.

 If you withdraw all of your funds it will transfer your money and close your account for you, with no exit fees.

 Wealthfront – Great Low Cost Investment Advisory Service

 They've got an easy to use site, a tax efficient investment strategy and automatic re-allocation and dividend reinvestment to boot.
-Add to that the fact that they're free to use for users who are just starting out – with a low $500 minimum, and you really can't lose!
+Add to that the fact that they're free to use for users who are just starting out – with a low $500 minimum, and that they have now added automated financial planning tool with their Path product, and you really can't lose!

 I'd highly recommend giving them a chance if you're looking for an easy place to start investing – that will work for you over the long haul.